adam10603/CPPStopwatch/README.md

 It doesn't rely on platform-specific functionality, so it will work on any platform with a C++17 compiler.

 The stopwatch class itself is a template class that can use any underlying clock, as long as it's a compatible clock type.
-For convenience, there's a pre-defined version that uses [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock), which should be all you need.
+For convenience, there's a type definition that uses [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock), which should be all you need.

 The code has been tested on GCC and Clang with `-Wall -Wpedantic -Wextra`, as well as Visual Studio 2019 with `/Wall` for the sake of correctness.